appfair/App/docs/index.md

 Individual apps acquired through the Homebrew Casks catalog may have their own built-in trial and purchasing systems.
 The free open-source apps published through the Fairground Apps catalog may have options for patronage and sponsorship.

-In addition, app developers may declare themselves as accepting sponsorsip, which is described in the <a href="#sponsorable">Sponsorable</a> section.
+In addition, app developers may declare themselves as accepting sponsorship, which is described in the <a href="#sponsorable">Sponsorable</a> section.

 #### What permissions do I need to install apps?